Steven Stamkos Game Preview: Lightning vs. Penguins

 Stamkos Season Stats Insights

-- Stamkos has netted a goal in a game eight times this year in 21 games played, including multiple goals once.
+- Stamkos has netted a goal in a game nine times this year in 24 games played, including multiple goals once.

-- Stamkos has a point in 15 games this year (out of 21), including multiple points seven times.
+- In 17 of 24 games this season, Stamkos has registered a point, and seven of those games included multiple points.

-- Stamkos has posted an assist in a game 13 times this season in 21 games played, including multiple assists once.
+- Stamkos has an assist in 14 of 24 games this season, with multiple assists in one of them.

-- Stamkos has an implied probability of 37% to go over his point total based on the odds.
+- Stamkos has an implied probability of 38.5% to eclipse his point total based on the odds.

-- The implied probability of Stamkos going over his assist prop bet, based on the odds, is 58.2%.
+- There is a 58.2% chance of Stamkos having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.